 Taken together, this analysis demonstrates both that the wages of undergraduate workers are likely to be close to the minimum wage and that changes in the minimum wage are associated with increases in the cost of employing an undergraduate worker.
 We cannot say that individual undergrads earned a specific wage or what fraction of undergraduate workers at each university earned the minimum wage.
 Furthermore, we cannot say that the minimum wage is strictly binding for these workers.
 For example, it may be that undergraduate research assistants earned less than minimum wage, because they are not legally mandated to earn above the minimum wage, but the minimum wage impacts the outside option for these workers, thus making their wages and the minimum wage correlated.
-Instead, the above analysis shows that regardless of whether or not the minimum wage.
+Instead, the above analysis shows that regardless of whether or not the minimum wage is strictly binding, the wages of these workers are correlated with changes in the minimum wage.